Our ethos is based upon the three areas of Positive Learning, Positive Living and Positive Leading.

 Showing appreciation for beauty, culture and endeavour in artistic enterprises

-Striving to embody the Feltonfleet Way and the School’s four core values of honesty, respect, responsibility and happiness.
+Striving to embody the Feltonfleet Way and the School’s four core values of honesty, responsibility, respect and kindness.

 Upper School (Year 7 & 8) Leadership Programme